 Discreet Log Contracts (DLC) are cryptographic structures invented at MIT by Tadge Dryja, co-inventor of the Lighting network.
 In short, DLCs enable conditional payments between two parties.
 The parties can be users, institutions, smart contracts – any entity with a Bitcoin address.
 The DLC uses discrete log contracts and the parties’ information is kept private, so it is a pun in that it's both "discrete" and "discreet."

-In practice, DLCs function similar to a 2-of-2 multi-sig wallet in that two signatures are required to execute a transaction.
-However, unlike a wallet, the DLC itself does not track balances – so by analogy it is more apt to describe it as a “2-of-2 multi-sig keychain”.
+In practice, DLCs function similar to multisig wallets in that two signatures are required to execute a transaction.
+However, unlike a wallet, the DLC itself does not track balances – so by analogy it is more apt to describe it as a "special multisig keychain”.
 In any case, the DLC is created with two parties and an attestor.
 The attestor (which can be a single attestor or an attestation layer) attests to observed reality and essentially referees the transaction.

 The key to a DLC is the attestor itself.
 Unlike a data feed oracle such as Chainlink’s that serves prices or other external data, the DLC attestor only has two functions: